Follow

 git config user.email

-The repository-specific settings are stored in the .git/config, located in the root directory of the repository.
+Repository-specific settings are stored in the .git/config file, found in the root directory of your project.

-If the information is correct, your Git setup is complete, and any subsequent commits will be made using your configured username and email address.
+If the information is correct, your Git setup is finished!
+Any commits you make from now on will use your configured username and email address.

-If you need to change these settings at any point, simply run the git config command again with the new values.
+If you ever need to change these settings, run the git config command again with your new values.

 That’s it!